Fighting Insurance Companies:

 The client is pedestrian: If you are a pedestrian, then the insurance company for the car that struck you owes the PIP insurance benefits.
 KRS 304.39-050(1).
 Same as above, if the striking car doesn’t have insurance, then your insurance policy will provide the PIP benefits.

-What Happens To The PIP Lien If The Tortfeasor’s Liability
+What Happens To The PIP Lien If The Tortfeasor’s Liability Limits Are Exhausted?

 In cases where you collect the entire liability limits from the tortfeasor’s automobile carrier, the PIP lien is automatically extinguished.
 The MVRA gives priority to recovery to the injured person over the PIP insurance carrier.
 KRS 304.39-070(4) read together with KRS 304.39-140(3).
 See also State Auto Mut.
 Ins.
 Co. v.
 Empire Fire & Marine Ins.
 Co., 808 S.W.2d 805 (Ky.
 1991).